Prof Kirsty Le Doare

 Email:kiledoar@sgul.ac.uk

-Programme Manager
+Operations Manager

 Madeleine Cochet

-Madeleine is a Programme Manager for Prof. Kirsty Le Doare in the CNPI.
+Madeleine is Operations Manager for Prof. Kirsty Le Doare in the CNPI.
 Madeleine holds an MSc in Public Health from London School of Hygiene and Tropical Medicine, and a BSc in Microbiology from the University of Massachusetts, Amherst.
 Madeleine’s research interest is determinants of health and infectious diseases.
 Her previous experience has provided her with a strong foundation in clinical research, with a focus in project management.

 Joseph Peacock